-In 2020 Newcrest undertook its first virtual AGM, and shareholders were able to participate through a platform allowing online voting and submission of questions.
-In 2021, the Company is intending to again conduct its AGM as a virtual meeting.
-It will also be webcast, as it has been in prior years.
+In 2020 and 2021 Newcrest conducted its AGM virtually due to COVID-19 restrictions, with shareholders able to participate through a platform allowing online voting and submission of questions.
+In 2022 the Company is intending to conduct its AGM as a hybrid meeting unless determined otherwise due to COVID-19 restrictions.
+It will be held in person, and be webcast, with shareholders again able to participate through a platform allowing online voting and submission of questions.

-Shareholders are encouraged by the Company to ask questions.
+Shareholders are invited by the Company to ask questions of the MD & CEO, Chair, Board and CFO.
 Such questions may be submitted in advance or at the meeting through the online platform.